 Limitations and Differences

-While Convox Cloud provides the same powerful application deployment capabilities as self-hosted Convox Racks, there are some limitations due to its managed, multi-tenant nature.
+While Convox Cloud provides the same application deployment capabilities as self-hosted Convox Racks, there are some limitations due to its managed, multi-tenant nature.
 This guide outlines these limitations and provides alternatives where applicable.

 Infrastructure Access Limitations